Jacki Zehner

-Jacki Zehner is a Canadian philanthropist, financier, angel investor, writer, speaker, and film producer.
+Jacki Zehner (née Hoffman; born October 8, 1964) is a Canadian philanthropist, financier, angel investor, writer, speaker, and film producer.
 In 1996, she became the youngest woman and first female trader to be made a partner of Goldman Sachs.
 She left Goldman in 2002 and became a founding partner of Circle Financial Group.
 In 2009, she became a member of Women Moving Millions and later served and the organization's founding president.
 In 2012, Zehner was elected to the board of trustees of the Sundance Institute.
 She has served as the president of the Jacquelyn and Gregory Zehner Foundation since 1998.

 Career

 Jacki Zehner began working at Goldman Sachs in 1988 as an analyst, and later moved into trading mortgage backed securities.
 In 1996, Zehner became the youngest woman and first female trader to be invited into the partnership at Goldman.
 In 2000, Zehner moved into the executive suite to help manage the career's of Goldman's managing directors.
 Zehner left Goldman Sachs in 2002.

 After leaving Goldman, Zehner became founding partner of Circle Financial Group, a private wealth management organization consisting of a small number of women committed to managing their families' assets and philanthropic undertakings.
 In 2009, Zehner became a member of Women Moving Millions, and 2012, became the founding president of the organization.
 In 2017, in recognition of her extensive contributions to the organization, Zehner was named co-founder of Women Moving Millions alongside Helen LaKelly Hunt.
 Jacki served as its chief engagement officer from 2012 to 2016.

 Zehner is an active angel investor in women owned companies, including LearnVest, Seed & Spark, Mogul, Apolitical, Wait, What?, Your Tango, and Circular Board.